quru/qis/doc/image_help.md

 A value of `0` means do not provide any expiry time to the client.
 In this case the client is free to decide its own caching strategy, and different web browsers will behave in different ways.
-Beware that some may choose not to cache the image.
+In reality, most web browsers will not cache the image.

-If you do not specify a value, the image server's default expiry time is used.
+If you do not specify a value, the default is 7 days.

 <a name="option_tmp"></a>
 ### tmp (template)
-If you find that you commonly use the same set of image options, you should consider creating a template.
-A template groups together any combination of image options (all options are supported except [src](#option_src), [xref](#option_xref), and [tile](#option_tile)) under a single named shortcut.
-The templates already available to you are [listed above](#defaults) and are set by your system administrator.
+Templates, as [described above](#templates), group together a standard set of image processing options.
+If you find that you commonly use the same set of image options, you should consider moving them into a template.
+The templates already available to you are [listed above](#defaults) and are controlled by your system administrator.

 When using a template:

-* The image command is shorter and neater, as you only need to provide the template name instead of all the associated options.
+* The image URL is shorter and neater, as you only need to provide the template name instead of all the associated options.
 * The common image options are defined only in one place, making future changes easier.
-* All places that use the template are automatically updated when the template is changed.
+* All images that use the template are automatically updated when the template is changed.
 * Further image options can be added alongside the template name.
 This allows a template to provide a base set of image options, which can then be selectively overridden.